The 3 Best Cheap Toasters of 2025

 1. Best Cheap Toaster

 That said, while its toasting performance doesn't leave much to be desired, the downside of this inexpensive option is its lack of extra features.
 It has basic functions like 'Bagel,' 'Frozen,' and 'Stop Cycle,' which almost all toasters are equipped with, but there are no cycle countdown indicators to let you know when your toast will be ready.
-It's made of plastic, giving it a less premium look and feel than metal toasters.
+It's also made of plastic, giving it a less premium look and feel than metal toasters.

 2. Best Cheap Toaster For Small Items

 If your preferred breakfast involves smaller items like English muffins or frozen waffles, the Oster 2-Slice Toaster with Quick-Check Lever may be a better option.
 This inexpensive toaster doesn't offer the same fantastic toasting range as the previous pick, so denser breads might require an extra cycle, even if you use the highest setting.
-On the plus side, its slots are shallower when raised, making it easier to grab smaller pieces.
+On the plus side, its slots are shallower when raised, making it easier to grab smaller items.
 The 'Quick-Check Lever' feature lets you lift the slots and check your toast's progress without interrupting the toasting cycle.

 3. Best Cheap 4-Slot Toaster